Understanding Tilray's Unusual Options Activity | Benzinga

 Understanding Tilray's Unusual Options Activity

-Tilray (NASDAQ:TLRY) shares experienced unusual options activity on Thursday.
-The stock price moved up to $18.14 following the option alert.
+Shares of Tilray (NASDAQ:TLRY) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved down to $17.56.

 - Trade Type: CALL